threefoldfoundation/threefold_data/content/blog/an_intro_to_the_threefold_grid/an_intro_to_the_threefold_grid.md

 category: [foundation,farming,cloud]
 image: ./an_intro_to_the_threefold_grid.jpg
 image_caption: The ThreeFold Grid Peer-to-Peer Technology
-excerpt: The first episode in an approachable series on the inner workings of the ThreeFold Grid
+excerpt: The first episode in an approachable series on the inner workings of the ThreeFold Grid.
 authors: [scott_yeager]
 created: 2021-07-19
 ---